DFXLuna/Decaf/program5_readme.txt

-- Types can be redefined in the scope they are declared in. so int x; A x; is valid.
+- Variables can be redefined in the scope they are declared in. so int x; A x; is valid.
 The most recent definition of a variable is the used declaration.